 Tongva Park opened in 2013 at the site of a former parking lot, and cost $42.7 million to construct, winning a dozen design awards.

-It's a stunning design, with hilly areas for peep-through views of the ocean, winding pathways with bridges and sculptures, and striking succulents to add punches of color.
+It has winding pathways with bridges and sculptures, hilly areas with peep-through views of the ocean, and striking succulents to add punches of color.